 What are the takeaways from your edit?

 - Shine a light into every corner of your novel to identify whether the book you’ve put on the page matches the vision inside your head.

-- Receive dynamic book maps and plotting worksheets to help you see straight through to the conflicts and motivations driving your story.
+- Arm yourself with dynamic book maps and plotting worksheets to help you see straight through to the conflicts and motivations driving your story.